 1. Perform an Energy Audit

 Before doing anything else, your first step should be to perform an energy audit.
-You can’t make your new Los Angeles house more energy efficient, both effectively and cost-effectively, unless you know what needs attention.
+You can’t make your new Riverside house more energy efficient, both effectively and cost-effectively, unless you know what needs attention.

 An energy audit will help you determine where you’re wasting energy and whether you need to replace appliances, install a new HVAC system, or just add more insulation to the attic.
 You can hire a professional contractor to assess where the heating and cooling systems are costing you, as well as analyzing how well the systems are or are not working well together.
 The contractor will compare these assessments against your utility bill to see what level of energy efficiency exists.